recc-tech/tech/checklists/weekly/foh-video-setup.md

 ## Setup

-- [ ] The projectors are on and lined up properly.
+- [ ] Turn on the projectors and make sure they're lined up properly.
 - [ ] Download any new media from Planning Center Online to `/Users/visuals/Documents/ProPresenter Assets`.
 - Set up the playlist according to the plan on Planning Center Online.
     - [ ] Worship and reprise